 Manatū Wāhine represents the interests of all women, including transgender women, and we recognise the right of all people to self-identify.
 We acknowledge the diversity of women and girls in Aotearoa New Zealand, and focus on improving outcomes for wāhine Māori, Pacific women, migrant women, women who are former refugees, women with disabilities, and the rainbow community.

-As at 30 June 2023, there were 2.6 million women and girls in Aotearoa New Zealand.
-71% of women identified as being of New Zealand European descent, 17% identified as Māori, 15% as Pacific, 8% as Asian, and 1% as Middle Eastern, Latin American, or African.
+As of 2023, there were 2.5 million women and girls in Aotearoa New Zealand.
+68.3% of women identified as being of New Zealand European descent, 17.7% identified as Māori, 8.7% as Pacific, 17.2% as Asian, and 1.8% as Middle Eastern, Latin American, or African.

 We aim to ensure that we reflect the views and the varied experiences of Aotearoa New Zealand women and girls and incorporate this into our policy initiatives and advice.

-Our current work programme includes:
+Our current work programme:

 The Minister for Women is Hon Nicola Grigg.
 She is also the Minister of State for Trade and the Associate Minister of Agriculture (Horticulture).
-Minister Grigg is currently on maternity leave until mid-2024.
-Hon Louise Upston is Acting Minister over this period.
-Minister Upston is also the Minister for Social Development and Employment, the Community and Voluntary Sector, and Child Poverty Reduction.

 Find out more about our leadership team.

-Read our 2023 Annual Report that outlines our organisation’s progress against our key priorities and financial statements to 30 June 2023.
+Read our 2024 Annual Report that outlines our organisation’s progress against our key priorities and financial statements to 30 June 2024.